wsxiaoys/lil/readme.txt

        prefix and the whole is executed.
 The default dollar prefix is 'set ' (notice the space which will separate the call to "set" from the word following)

+     reflect this
+       returns the code of the current local environment.
+This will return the currently executed function's body, the current root (top-level) code or the current catcher code (if the current environment is a catcher environment)

+     reflect name
+       returns the name of the currently executed function or an empty string if the code is executed at root level (or the name of the current function is unknown)

      func [name] [argument list | "args"] <code>
        register a new function.
 See the section 2 for more information